IT22052124/Cloud-Native-Food-Ordering-Delivery-System/order/README.md

 # Order Service API Documentation

 The Order Service manages the customer ordering process, from shopping cart to order placement and tracking in the food delivery platform.
-This service now supports multi-restaurant orders, allowing customers to place a single order from multiple restaurants.
+The cart system allows items from only one restaurant at a time.

 ## Authentication